joanclarke/joanclarke/README.md

 - 👋 Hi, I’m @joanclarke
-- 👀 I’m interested in ...
+- 👀 I’m a Web Developer.
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on projects that will help to expand my skills in javaScript, React and Web Development in general.
+- 💞️ I’m looking to collaborate on projects that will help expand my skills in JavaScript, React, and Web Development.
-- 📫 How to reach me: LinkedIn: https://www.linkedin.com/in/clarkejoan/
+- 📫 How to reach me: joanclarke100@gmail.com or https://www.linkedin.com/in/clarkejoan/

 <!---
 joanclarke/joanclarke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.